Student Voice to Student Outcomes Study

 The Student Voice to Student Outcomes Study, funded by the Bill & Melinda Gates Foundation, was launched in 2021 in partnership with the Search Institute, Pennsylvania State University, Villanova University, and school and district partners (including students, educators, and district staff).
-The purpose of the study, concluded in 2023, was to build evidence of the value of student voice in improving critical student outcomes and in creating more equitable learning environments.
+The purpose of the study, concluded in 2023, was to build evidence of the value of student voice in improving critical student outcomes and in creating better learning environments for all students.

 Student voice practices refer to the opportunities students have to participate in and influence the educational decisions that shape their lives and the lives of their peers.
 Student voice can take many forms and can be expressed schoolwide or within the classroom.
 Students can organize and demand changes in hiring policies, curriculum, or school climate.
 Principals can convene student advisory committees, and teachers can ask students to provide feedback on lessons.
 All of these distinct practices have one thing in common: They all help students participate in and influence educational decision making.